Zjx402/Kea2/docs/blacklisting.md

 We support blacklisting specific UI widgets/regions so that Fastbot can avoid interacting with these widgets during fuzzing.

-We support two granularity levels for blacklisting:
+We support two levels for blacklisting:

-- Widget Blocking: Block individual UI widgets.

-- Tree Blocking : Block a UI widget trees by specifying its root node.
-It can block the root node and all its descendants.
+- Widget Blocking: Only set the specified attributes (clickable, long-clickable, scrollable, checkable, enabled, focusable) of the widget you pass in to false.
+Use this method when you want to disable some single widget.

+- Tree Blocking: Treat the passed-in widget as the root node of a subtree, and set the above attributes to false for the root node and all its descendant nodes in the subtree.
+Use this method when you want to disable all widgets within a certain area by simply passing the root node of that area to disable the entire subtree of widgets under it.

 We support (1) `Global Block List` (always taking effective), and (2) `Conditional Block List` (only taking effective when some conditions are met).